ndd21/PHYS281/docs/gravity.md

-where we assume that the acceleration is approximately constant for the small duration $\Delta t$ and the subscript $n$ denotes the start of the $n$th time step and $n+1$ the end of this time step.
-As when we were considering [numerical integration](numerical-integration.md) methods, these equations are actually just the first couple of terms of a Taylor series expansion, and we expect that there will be an error of order $\Delta t^2$ each time we apply this iterative formula, so that the cumulative error over a fixed time will be of order
+where we assume that the acceleration is approximately constant for the small duration $\Delta t$ and the subscript $n$ denotes the start of the $n$th iteration. $\vec{r}_0$ and $\vec{v}_0$ are the initial position and velocity of the particle.
+The small time interval
+$\Delta t$ is often referred to as the "time step" (although the phrase "$n$th time step" denotes the $n$th iteration, which finishes at time $t=n\Delta t$ after the start of the simulation).
+As when we were considering [numerical integration](numerical-integration.md) methods, these equations are actually just the first couple of terms of Taylor series expansions, and we expect that there will be an error of order $\Delta t^2$ each time we apply this iterative formula, so that the cumulative error over a fixed time will be of order
 $\Delta t$.
 Alternative algorithms will be discussed later, but for now the Euler algorithm will suffice.

+## A nonuniform gravitational field

-If we want to consider a slightly more complicated case of motion in the Earth's gravitational field then we can take into account the variation of acceleration due to gravity with distance from the Earth's centre $r$ using
+If we want to consider a slightly more complicated case of motion in the Earth's gravitational field then we can take into account the variation of acceleration due to gravity with distance $r$ from the Earth's centre using

 $$
 \vec{g} = -\frac{G M_\mathrm{E}}{r^2} \hat{r}